So Far Away (Dire Straits song)

-"So Far Away" is a song by British rock band Dire Straits, the opening track on their fifth studio album Brothers in Arms (1985).
-It became the band's fourth top 20 hit, peaking at number 19.
+"So Far Away" is a song by British rock band Dire Straits.
+It appears as the opening track on their fifth studio album Brothers in Arms (1985).
+It became the band's fourth top 20 hit, peaking at number 19 in the US.
 The original studio version of the track appeared on the 2005 compilation The Best of Dire Straits & Mark Knopfler: Private Investigations.

 Reception

 Cash Box said that "with a punchy guitar hook [it] should walk right into the Top 10."

 Single release

 "So Far Away" was released as the lead single from Brothers in Arms in the UK and Europe on 12 April 1985.
 The song charted at number 20 in the UK, but also reached the Top 5 in Norway (number 4), Top 10 in Switzerland (number 6) and Sweden (number 7) and Top 40 in Italy (number 33).
 The single was also released in Australia and peaked at number 22.

 After the song climbed to number 29 on the Billboard Hot Mainstream Rock Tracks chart in 1985, "So Far Away" was released in February 1986 as the album's third single in North America, where it peaked at number 3 on the Hot Adult Contemporary Tracks chart and number 19 on the Billboard Hot 100, giving Dire Straits a third consecutive Top 20 hit from Brothers in Arms on the Hot 100.